HungryProton/scatter/README.md

 ### Defining the domain

 Scatter currently ships with three shape types: Box, Sphere and Path.
 They can be combined to create more complex shapes.
-Notice how in the last example, the box is showed in red.
+Notice how in the last example, the box is shown in red.
 This means the shape is marked as 'negative' and new items won't appear inside.

 | ![box](https://user-images.githubusercontent.com/52043844/232786126-649e70b6-95cb-45c2-9b7c-05b2151a1f4e.png) | ![sphere](https://user-images.githubusercontent.com/52043844/232786140-c170ac21-d2d9-4c7e-b4dd-63635b034415.png) | ![path](https://user-images.githubusercontent.com/52043844/232786175-7fb3acaa-f557-4890-a200-cb9333971280.png) | ![combined_shapes](https://user-images.githubusercontent.com/52043844/232786205-0f0bac90-763b-4373-bdfd-82c63b63bb32.png) |
 |---------------------------------------------------------------------------------------------------------------|------------------------------------------------------------------------------------------------------------------|----------------------------------------------------------------------------------------------------------------|---------------------------------------------------------------------------------------------------------------------------|